srabankumar/Quiz-App-Using-Angular/README.md

 # Quiz-App-Using-Angular
-A simple quiz app using Basic concept of Angular.
+A simple quiz app using Basic concepts of Angular.
 I have used JSON to play with data.